-- 52. If a vacancy occurs in the office of Chair, the Vice Chair becomes the Chair for the unexpired term of the vacancy.
-If the Vice Chair is unable or unwilling to fill the vacancy or if the office of Vice Chair is vacant, the Board may appoint a Registrant Board Member to serve as an Interim Chair for the remaining unexpired term of the vacancy created by the departure of the previous Chair. - 53.
-If the Vice Chair fills a vacancy in the office of Chair, the Vice Chair must complete the unexpired term of the departed Chair and continue to serve as Chair for the subsequent term as Chair for which the Registrant Director was initially elected as Vice Chair. - 54.
-If a vacancy occurs in the office of Vice Chair, the Board must conduct an election for a new Vice Chair in accordance with these Bylaws as soon as is reasonably possible.
-The successful Registrant Director must serve as Vice Chair for a term equal to the remaining term of the previous Vice Chair.

-- 55. If a vacancy occurs in the office of a Registrant Board Member elected from a Regional Electoral District or, if after appropriate advertisement of a vacancy in accordance with these Bylaws no candidate is found for the respective vacancy: - (a) Upon consultation between the Board and the Branch Executives within the respective electoral district, the Board may: - Temporarily appoint a Registrant from the respective electoral district to serve as a Registrant Board Member for that district; or - ii.
-Hold an election for the remaining period of the vacant Registrant Board Member term; - (b) Eligibility for appointment as a Registrant Board Member must be determined in accordance with the process and selection principles outlined in Section 25(1) of the PGA; - (c) A temporary appointment must not be for a period exceeding the remaining term of the previous Registrant Board Member who had vacated the respective position.
+- If a vacancy occurs in the office of President, the Vice President becomes the President for the unexpired term of the vacancy.
+If the Vice President is unable or unwilling to fill the vacancy or if the office of Vice President is vacant, Council may appoint a Registrant Councillor to serve as an Interim President for the remaining unexpired term of the vacancy created by the departure of the previous President. - 54.
+If the Vice President fills a vacancy in the office of President, the Vice President must complete the unexpired term of the departed President and continue to serve as President for the subsequent term as President for which the Registrant Councillor was initially elected as Vice President. - If a vacancy occurs in the office of Vice President, Council must conduct an election for a new Vice President in accordance with these Bylaws as soon as is reasonably possible.
+The successful Registrant Councillor must serve as Vice President for a term equal to the remaining term of the previous Vice President. - 56.
+If a vacancy occurs in the office of a Registrant Councillor elected from a Regional Electoral District or , if after appropriate advertisement of a vacancy in accordance with these Bylaws no candidate is found for the respective vacancy: - (a) upon consultation between Council and the Branch Executives within the respective electoral district, Council may: - i. temporarily appoint a Registrant from the respective electoral district to serve as a Registrant Councillor for that district; or - ii. hold an election for the remaining period of the Registrant Councillor term; - (b) eligibility for appointment as a Registrant Councillor must be determined in accordance with the process and selection principles outlined in Section 25(1) of the PGA; - (c) a temporary appointment must not be for a period exceeding the remaining term of the previous Registrant Councillor who had vacated the respective position.